-§ Setting Surrogate-Key headers for Amazon S3 origins (/guides/purging/setting-surrogate-key-headers-for-amazon-s3origins)
+§ Setting Surrogate-Key headers for Amazon S3 origins (/guides/purging/setting-surrogate-key-headers-for-amazon-s3-origins)

-You can mark content with a key using a header (/guides/basic-configuration/adding-or-modifying-headers-on-http-requests-and-responses) and use that key to purge groups of specific URLs (/guides/purging/single-purges.html#purging-with-a-key) at once without purging everything (/guides/purging/single-purges#purging-all-content), or purging each URL (/guides/purging/single-purges#purging-a-url) singularly.
-On the Amazon S3 side, you can use the x-amz-meta-surrogate-key header to mark your content as you see fit, and then on the Fastly side set up a Header configuration to translate the S3 information into the header we look for.
+You can mark content with a surrogate key (/guides/purging/getting-started-with-surrogate-keys) and use it to purge groups of specific URLs (/guides/purging/single-purges.html#purging-with-a-key) at once without purging everything (/guides/purging/single-purges#purging-all-content), or purging each URL (/guides/purging/single-purges#purging-a-url) singularly.
+On the Amazon S3 side, you can use the [x-amz-meta-surrogate-key] header to mark your content as you see fit, and then on the Fastly side set up a Header configuration to translate the S3 information into the header we look for.

-9 IMPORTANT: Pay close attention to the capitalization.
+19 IMPORTANT: Pay close attention to the capitalization.
 Amazon S3 only accepts all lowercase header names.